kaiiyingg/Personalized-Tech-News-Digest/README.md

 The system's architecture is divided into two main flows:

 1.  **User Interaction Flow:**
-    * Users access the web application through a browser.
+    * Users access the web application through any devices.
     * The Flask application (hosted on AWS Elastic Beanstalk) handles user authentication and serves the personalized digest.
     * It interacts with AWS RDS (PostgreSQL) to retrieve user-specific data, sources, interests, and content.